-The Department of Radio and Television also gives "hands on experience" to broadcast majors of the Hall School of Journalism and for other qualified students.
-TrojanVision is an educational access cable station received by viewers in central and south Alabama and Columbus, Ga.
+The Broadcast and Digital Network also gives "hands on experience" to broadcast majors of the Hall School of Journalism and for other qualified students in studios in Troy and Montgomery.
+TROY TrojanVision is an educational access cable station received by viewers in central and south Alabama and Columbus, Ga.
 Students and staff produce regular news programs and a variety of musical programs, lectures, sports and community/university events for delayed airing.
-The department also helps faculty who teach video-based distance education courses by offering faculty a variety of delivery methods including the interactive videoconferencing network.
+The Broadcast and Digital Network also helps faculty who teach video-based distance education courses by offering faculty a variety of delivery methods including the interactive videoconferencing network.